TN Cybersecurity Advisory Council

 Due to the breadth of Tennessee’s portfolio and the variance of resources and practices between each Branch, the State is faced with the challenge of providing CYBERSECURITY services with an encompassing, whole-of-government approach.

 In response to this challenge, the Tennessee Cybersecurity Advisory Council was formed in the Fall of 2019.
 The Council contains members representing all branches of State of Tennessee government.
-It is chaired by the Governor’s Chief Operating Officer and the State’s Chief Information Officer; membership includes Governor's Chief of Staff, State Chief Information Security Officer, Director of Tennessee Emergency Management Department, Attorney General, Secretary of State, State Comptroller, Director of TBI, Tennessee Adjutant General, Commissioner of Labor and Workforce Development, Commissioner of Safety & Homeland Security, Director of TN Higher Education Commission, State Treasurer, and the Commissioner of the Department of Finance & Administration, Commissioner of the Department of Education, Commissioner of the Department of Financial Institutions, and the Commissioner of the Derpartment of Education.
+It is chaired by the Governor’s Chief Operating Officer and the State’s Chief Information Officer; membership includes Governor's Chief of Staff, State Chief Information Security Officer, Director of Tennessee Emergency Management Department, Attorney General, Secretary of State, State Comptroller, Director of TBI, Tennessee Adjutant General, Commissioner of Labor and Workforce Development, Commissioner of Safety & Homeland Security, Director of TN Higher Education Commission, State Treasurer, Commissioner of the Department of Finance & Administration, Commissioner of the Department of Education, Commissioner of the Department of Financial Institutions, and the Commissioner of the Derpartment of Education.
 The Council has been tasked to expand cybersecurity posture within the state, while also encouraging an inclusive approach.

 The Council’s MISSION is to provide a collaborative source of knowledge, expertise and information sharing in the field of cybersecurity supporting the confidentiality, integrity and availability of services and resources.